daniel10012/bitinsight/README.md

 ## Motivation

-Bitcoin is a new asset class that has had an explosive growth over the past 10 years.
+Bitcoin is a new asset class that has been growing exponentially over the past 10 years.

-Today it has a market cap of over 120 billion dollars, more than 50 millions active users, recorded over half a billion transactions on chain.
+Today its market cap stands of over 120 billion dollars, there are more than 50 millions active users and  over half a billion transactions have been recorded on chain.

 Unfortunately, the relative anonymity it offers has given way to scams, illicit activities and money laundering.

 This has attracted the scrutiny of the government leading to more stringent compliance regulation.

+There are many Blockchain explorers out there based on relational databases, and while they are great to explore the content of blocks and transactions, they don't offer an easy way to link them together.

-Our pipeline to import the blockchain in a graph database will allow easy tracking and pattern analysis of transactions.
+Our pipeline imports the Blockchain in a graph database that will allow easy tracking and pattern analysis of transactions.

-Compliance are then able to easily query and visualize links to blacklisted bitcoins when onboarding new clients.
+Compliance teams are then able to easily query and visualize links to blacklisted bitcoins when onboarding new clients.

 ## Dataset

+### Bitcoin Historical Data

-The whole blockchain up to now (640,000 Blocks as of Sep 2020) is downloaded in JSON format, representing 2.6TB
+The whole Blockchain up to now (640,000 Blocks as of Sep 2020) represents 300GB of raw data and 2.6TB when deserialized in JSON format.

-This is done through JSON RPC calls that query different live Bitcoin Core nodes and deserialize raw data of about 350GB.
+### Flagged Addresses

 Flagged addresses are obtained by scrapping the OFAC SDN list and using the API of Bitcoinabuse.com.